 Cover the dough with a clean, damp kitchen towel and let rest for 45 minutes.

-Take the dough from the bowl and stretch and fold it by stretching 4 inches, then pushing it down the middle and turning 1/4 until you make a circle.
+Stretch and fold the dough by stretching 4 inches, then pushing it down the middle and turning 1/4 until you make a circle.

 Let them rise.
-Put the dough back in the bowl, cover the bowl with a damp towel, and let it rise at room temperature for about 8-10 hours until it doubles in size.
+Put the dough back in the bowl, cover the bowl with a damp towel, and let the dough rest and rise at room temperature for about 8-10 hours until it doubles in size.

 In the morning, lightly flour your countertop.
 Remove the dough from the bowl and gently stretch it into a rectangular shape.
 Use your fingers to push down on the dough and release the air from it.